GSA-TTS/FAC-transition-site/src/data/reliability/validations/cross-validations.md

 The SF-SAC expects grantees and auditors to report on data that is interconnected.
 For example:

 1. A grantee might have an award from an agency.
-They need to report on that award in the `federal_awards` workbook.
+They need to report ont that award.
 2. If the auditor found something of concern, then there are findings that have to be described.
-Findings are associated with awards, and described in the `findings` workbook.
+Findings are associated with awards.
 3. A finding will have a corrective action plan.
-That plan is described in reference to both an award and a finding, and is described in the `corrective_action_plans` workbook.
+That plan is described in reference to both an award and a finding.

-These connections between these workbooks are critical to oversight officials; for that reason, we do our best to help auditees and auditors describe these connections in the SF-SAC correctly.
-The cross-validations are how we support users in this kind of data entry.
+These connections are critical to oversight officials; for that reason, we do our best to help auditees and auditors describe these connections in the SF-SAC correctly.
+The cross-validations are how we support users in this kind of inter-form data entry.

 ## What are the cross-validations?